 Florida has long been a popular snowbird destination, but if you're looking for something different this year, you could do worse than exploring the southeastern U.S. coast.
 Photo: Charleston, S.C.; Courtesy of South Carolina Tourism

-If you’re looking for an alternative sunshine destination to Florida, here are some places to enjoy coastal living that are closer to home.
+If you’re looking for an alternative sunshine destination to Florida, here are some places to enjoy coastal living on the southeastern U.S. coast.

 Myrtle Beach, South Carolina

 This is as a tremendous family destination, but it’s a place I always enjoy on my own.
 The golf courses (I love Caledonia Golf Club) are tremendous, and the beachfront arcades feature old-time baseball games and retro pinball machines.
 But there’s also fresh seafood and inventive restaurants, a beach that goes on just shy of forever and tons of outdoor activities.
 Try a kayaking trip on the quiet, peaceful Black River, where you’ll find live oak trees dripping with Spanish moss.

 For culture fans, the Franklin G. Burroughs-Simeon B. Chapin Art Museum is a small place that packs a punch.
 Evergreen Gardens is a tremendous spot for nature lovers and photographers with its stunning floral displays, ponds and statuary.
 Murrells Inlet is a lively spot south of Myrtle Beach with a fine wooden boardwalk and several waterfront restaurants.

 The Hammock Shops Village in nearby Pawleys Islands features brick walkways, thick groves of tropical trees and sophisticated shopping.

 This has remained one of the most popular getaways in the southeast U.S. for decades, and for good reason.
 You’ll find tons of golf courses, including Harbour Town Links, which is the site of one of the most prestigious tournaments on the professional golf circuit.
 There are several options for more casual golfers as well.